The Lamp in Assassin Mews: Reception

 The Monthly Film Bulletin wrote: "A curious blend of romance and comedy tinged with drama, the story is puerile, and many might feel that the murderous old pair, likeable though they may be, are not at all funny.
 Undeniably this sort of macabre comedy has been done successfully before, but here it does not come off.
 The musical score makes extensive use of a motif which appeared briefly in Three Spare Wives."

+In the Radio Times, David Parkinson wrote: "Francis Matthews demonstrates his flair for genteel farce in this ghoulish comedy.
+He plays council leader Jack Norton, who is determined to modernise his London borough, and plans to remove the city's last gas streetlight from outside his home on Assassin Mews.
+However, his elderly neighbours (Amy Dalby and Ian Fleming) plot to stop him by any means necessary.
+Dalby and Fleming are splendidly dotty in the Arsenic and Old Lace-style subplot, which involves a trio of missing vacuum-cleaner salesmen.
+Less agreeable is the romance between Matthews and Lisa Daniely as the leader of the anti-modernisation campaign, which involves too many complications and plot contortions to convince.
+Nevertheless, this Danziger production has a likeable Ealing vibe and should interest fans of Matthews who know him better as Paul Temple and the voice of Captain Scarlet."

-In The British 'B' Film Chibnall and McFarlane called the film "a sub-Ealing crime comedy."
+In their book The British 'B' Film, Steve Chibnall and Brian McFarlane call the film "a sub-Ealing crime comedy."